HackYourFutureBelgium/home/coaches/homework-feedback.md

 * Start with a quick high level check (links to project, end result, validators, etc.) and ask for corrections (move the card to _Needs Revision_) before diving into the code.
 * Test the solution.
 First review the bugs you notice in the code.
-* Prefer to comment on their homework issue in the class repo rather than opening an issue on the project itself, to keep it simple and visible.
 * Show don’t tell.
 Include code snippets explaining mistakes.
-* If you do think a PR/code-review in their assignment repository is necessary, still write a summary of your review in their homework issue and link to the PR.
 * Nothing is out of bounds.
 Feel free to comment on code style, design, their README, or whatever you notice that you think would help them.

+#### Individual Exercises

+* Prefer to comment on their homework issue in the class repo rather than opening an issue on the project itself, to keep it simple and visible.
+* If you do think a PR/code-review in their exercise repository is necessary, still write a summary of your review in their homework issue and link to the PR.

+#### Group Projects

+* Prefer to leave general feedback on group projects as issues/PR's in the group repository so feedback is visible to all team members.
+* If you have specific tips for the student to improve the quality of their contributions, that can go in their homework issue.

 ### Be Motivating